reproducible-agile/Geoparsing-Solved-Or-Biased/README.md

 You can repeat the above steps to perform spatial autocorrelation analysis on the remaining toponym recognition and resolution results.

 ## Geographic Bias Evaluation
+In terms of geographic bias evaluation, representation bias measurement was achieved with the script [`scripts/representation-bias-measurement.ipynb`](scripts/representation-bias-measurement.ipynb).